baao/data2model/README.md

 #### Very new package, so there might be some bugs and issues.
 Feel free to contribute or to post any issues.
-There are a couple of things to work on...
 Needs node.js version >= 4.0.0.

 ## Usage